-Tracey’s actual career path has been very different from the one she planned as a student at Spalding High School, which she was due to leave in 1992 after A-levels in History, English and Human Biology to go off to university to study criminology.
+My actual career path has been very different from the one I planned as a student at Spalding High School, which I was due to leave in 1992 after A-levels in History, English and Human Biology to go off to university to study criminology.

-Although she enjoyed the history and English – both of which she still has a passion for – she was not a great student at A-level (she did well at GCSE level, but boys and having fun got in the way once Tracey turned 16) and even before she received her exam results she was looking for other options than
+Although I enjoyed the history and English – both of which I still have an interest in – I was not a great student at A-level (I did well at GCSE level, but boys and having fun got in the way once I turned 16) and even before I received my exam results I was looking for other options than

-As is often the way, an opportunity presented itself at just the right time – a trainee position at the Spalding Guardian and Lincolnshire Free Press newspapers in Tracey’s home town.
+As is often the way, an opportunity presented itself at just the right time – a trainee position at the Spalding Guardian and Lincolnshire Free Press newspapers in my home town of Spalding, Lincs.

-She was lucky (talented!) enough to get the position out of quite a few hopefuls and Tracey was promptly sent off to the offices of the Peterborough Evening Telegraph where the then-EMAP diploma in journalism courses were based.
+I was lucky (talented!) enough to get the position out of quite a few hopefuls and I was promptly sent off to the offices of the Peterborough Evening Telegraph where the then-EMAP diploma in journalism courses were based.

 It was 20 week course, where trainees learned the basics of story structure, interview skills, court reporting and associated legal knowledge, as well as shorthand and the necessary skills to cover council meetings and turn any information into a readable, accurate story.

-Afterwards followed two years of on-the-job training in Spalding, where Tracey honed her skills and found a liking for the more “human interest” side of the job.
-You could keep your court and council stories – she was much more interested (and good at) talking to people, building a rapport and getting and telling their stories.
+Afterwards followed two years of on-the-job training in Spalding, where I honed my skills and found a liking for the more “human interest” side of the job.
+You could keep your court and council stories – I was much more interested (and good at) talking to people, building a rapport and getting and telling their stories.

-After qualifying in 1994, Tracey moved to the Peterborough Evening Telegraph, and thrived in the fast-paced newsroom of a daily regional paper.
+After qualifying in 1994, I moved to the Peterborough Evening Telegraph, and thrived in the fast-paced newsroom of a daily regional paper.

-A few years later the chance presented itself to join the sub-editing team, where Tracey learned new proofreading, page design and editing skills, as well as the ability to write attention grabbing headlines.
+A few years later the chance presented itself to join the sub-editing team, where I learned new proofreading, page design and editing skills, as well as the ability to write attention grabbing headlines.

-The change of direction soon landed her a brief spell at EMAP, setting up websites for some of its golfing and walking magazine titles.
+The change of direction soon landed me a brief spell at EMAP, setting up websites for some of its golfing and walking magazine titles.

-However, the job didn’t hold much appeal, particularly when the opportunity arose to return to the newsroom environment she loved as chief sub-editor of The Peterborough Evening Telegraph, leading a team of ten.
+However, the job didn’t hold much appeal, particularly when the opportunity arose to return to the newsroom environment I loved as chief sub-editor of The Peterborough Evening Telegraph, leading a team of ten.

-There she stayed for more than four years, during which time she developed a passion for design, leading the weekly production of a magazine-style women’s supplement and other special features.
+There I stayed for more than four years, during which time I developed a passion for design, leading the weekly production of a magazine-style women’s supplement and other special features.

-The work was all-consuming and the days were long and eventually Tracey decided she needed to take a step back and when a writer/sub-editor role was advertised back in Spalding, it was time to move home.
+The work was all-consuming and the days were long and eventually I decided I needed to take a step back and when a writer/sub-editor role was advertised back in Spalding, it was time to move home.

-As part of a smaller team she was involved in more design and editing work and was a key player in a number of organisational and system changes.
+As part of a smaller team I was involved in more design and editing work and was a key player in a number of organisational and system changes.

-In 2008 Tracey left to have her first daughter and did not return to work, back at the Spalding Guardian and Lincs Free Press in a part-time reporter role, until her second daughter was eight months old in September 2010.
+In 2008 I left to have my first daughter and did not return to work, back at the Spalding Guardian and Lincs Free Press in a part-time reporter role, until my second daughter was eight months old in September 2010.

 DEPUTY NEWS EDITOR

-The following January Tracey returned full time as deputy news editor, helping the news editor to plan the weekly news content and manage a small team of reporters.
+The following January I returned to full time work as deputy news editor, helping the news editor to plan the weekly news content and manage a small team of reporters.

-In autumn of 2011, news broke that redundancies were to be made and Tracey and the news editor were told they would most likely have to apply for one of a reduced number of reporter positions.
+In autumn of 2011, news broke that redundancies were to be made and the news editor and myself were told we would most likely have to apply for one of a reduced number of reporter positions.

-Neither were keen to do so, but both were also unclear about what other jobs would be available to them, particularly as Tracey was somewhat restricted by childcare arrangements which meant she was unable to travel far.
+Neither of us were keen to do so, but we both also feared our options for other positions were limited, particularly as I was somewhat restricted by childcare arrangements which meant I was unable to travel far.

-Since it started in April 2014, as well as the writing, page design and sub-editing, Tracey and her three co-directors had to learn about business – writing plans, forecasting financials, renting premises, payroll, PAYE, contracts, as well as sorting out printing, distribution and managing a team.
+Since it started in April 2014, as well as the writing, page design and sub-editing, myself and my three co-directors had to learn about business – writing plans, forecasting financials, renting premises, payroll, PAYE, contracts, as well as sorting out printing, distribution and managing a team.

-Almost three years in and they are still on a steep learning curve.
-Now the team totals 12, including two full time reporters, a receptionist and four sales staff, and Tracey’s attention has turned to other ways of growing the business, including developing the parent company Rant Media, a design and marketing agency aimed at helping other small businesses write the next chapter in their success stories.
+It has been a steep learning curve.
+Now the team totals 12, including two full time reporters, a receptionist and four sales staff, and my attention has turned to other ways of growing the business, including developing the parent company Rant Media, a design and marketing agency aimed at helping other small businesses write the next chapter in their success stories.